amenzwa/clrs/README.md

 The implementations in this project are neither purely functional nor pure procedural; they are purely practical.
 They employ a mixture of procedural, objective, and functional techniques, whichever is easier to understand for the concept under consideration.

-Over the decades, the CS community has bee-n obsessed stodgily with purity: purely imperative, purely objective, purely functional, purely logical.
-On the other hand, the IT community has, philosophically and procedurally, continuously swung between the extremes, from blasé to pedantry, whichever is the flavour of the day.
+Over the decades, the CS community has been obsessed stodgily with purity: purely imperative, purely objective, purely functional, purely logical.
+On the other hand, the IT community has, philosophically and procedurally, incessantly swung between the extremes, from blasé to pedantry, whichever is the flavour of the day.

 What is now patently clear is that in software design and development, practicality trumps purity *and* pragmatic is superior to phlegmatic or pedantic.
 Note that these two clauses are joined with a conjunction.